 When you drink a glass of juice, you get the health benefits of the antioxidants in the fruits, but you miss out on all the healthy dietary fiber.
 Enjoy an apple or a pear in its whole state and get all the amazing benefits that fruit has to offer.

 2. Skip the white bread and choose whole grain

 When you choose bread at the grocery store, stop and study the label.
-Make sure that whole grain or whole wheat is listed as one of the first ingredients on the label.
-You can boost your fiber intake replacing white bread and rolls with healthy grains.
+Make sure that whole grain or whole wheat are listed as one of the first ingredients on the label.
+You can boost your fiber intake by replacing white bread and rolls with healthy grains.

 3. Reconsider your choice of cereal

 Check the label on your favorite cereal and see how many grams of fiber it contains.
-Many fiber-based cereals can be as high as 15 grams of fiber per serving which takes care of more than half your fiber requirements for the day.
-If your cereal is weak on dietary fiber, consider a high fiber cereal such as All Bran or Fiber One.
+Many fiber-based cereals can have as high as 15 grams of fiber per serving, which takes care of more than half your fiber requirements for the day.
+If your cereal is weak on dietary fiber, consider a high fiber cereal such as All-Bran or Fiber One.